Skip to main content

 The Boundary of Choice

 The ADA establishes a protective boundary around your health information.
 Generally, an employer cannot require you to undergo a medical examination or answer questions about your health.
-However, there is an exception for programs, provided they are voluntary.
+However, there is an exception for employee health programs, provided they are voluntary.
 The definition of “voluntary” has been a subject of considerable discussion and legal clarification over the years.

 Initially, the Equal Employment Opportunity Commission (EEOC), the agency that enforces the ADA, stated that a program is voluntary if an employer neither compels participation nor penalizes employees who choose not to participate.
 This straightforward definition establishes a clear line ∞ your job, your benefits, and your standing at work cannot be threatened if you decline to join a wellness initiative.
 This foundational concept validates your right to privacy and autonomy over your own physiological and biological information.